caiovbraga/bpdts-demo/README.md

 ---
 ## Notes
-This project is a simple illustration of deployment based on the task given.
+This project is a simple illustration of microservice deployment based on the task given.

-In a production scenario an good strategy would be using a managed Kubernetes cluster by a major cloud provider such as Amazon AWS or Azure.
+In a production scenario a good strategy would be a managed Kubernetes cluster by a major cloud provider such as Amazon AWS or Azure, if budget allows.

+I believe Kubernetes makes it easier to scale systems and a major provider gives you the high availability needed without the need to manually configure and manage a multi-master cluster.

-Using AWS as an example, I would write Terraform scripts to set up the underling infrastructure (VPC, EKS, ...).
+Using AWS as an example, I would write Terraform scripts to set up the underling infrastructure (VPC, EKS, etc.).
 Make sure security groups only exposes ports needed by the services, isolate instances in private subnets.
-On the application side, set up TLS comminication between services, check firewalls rules, etc
+On the application side, set up TLS encryption between services, check firewalls rules, etc